 Pros of ObamaCare

 Most of ObamaCare's 2000 plus pages are filled with really impressive and long-overdue reforms to the $2.6 trillion dollar health care system.
 ObamaCare gives 30 of 44 million uninsured Americans access to health insurance.
 Tens of millions of Americans have already benefited from ObamaCare's improved health care services and the average family has already saved thousands on health care costs last year alone.

 Here are some of the Benefits of the healthcare law:

-ObamaCare Pros: New HealthCare Benefits
+ObamaCare Pros: New Healthcare Benefits

 ObamaCare gives Americans access to hundreds of new health care benefits.
 There are too many to count, and would make for a pretty unbiased (looking) list.
 However these benefits,(aside form ones mentioned elsewhere on this page, include: No annual or lifetime limits, children can stay on their parents plans to 26, FDA can approve more generic drugs driving prices down and breaking monopolies and protections against discrimination for gender, disabilities and domestic abuse.
-Check out our ObamaCare Health Care Reform Timeline for a comprehensive list.
+Check out our ObamaCare Health Care Reform Timeline for a comprehensive list of reforms.

 ObamaCare Pros: Preventive and Wellness Services

 Millions of Americans now have access to preventive and wellness services with no out of pocket costs.
 The specific benefits can be found on our Benefits of ObamaCare page.

 ObamaCare regulates insurance, referred to as the "rate hike" review, enacts the "80/20" rule that makes health insurance providers spend at least 80% of their income on health and marketing expenses or must be returned as rebates and being dropped from coverage for being sick or denied from a preexisting condition are all out the window in the next few years.
 ObamaCare has a long list of protections that are protecting your new rights, including a mandate on fast food restaurants to display calories to promote wellness.